How therapy dogs make a difference in the lives of others

 Share on

-Therapy dogs provide comfort, affection and love to children and adults living through challenging periods in their lives.
-Here’s what it takes to become one.
+Therapy dogs are special companions that provide comfort, support, affection and love to children and adults living through challenging periods in their lives.
+Discover what it takes for a dog to become one.

 Therapy dogs aren’t just experts at getting the humans around them to smile – they can make long-lasting connections and affect the mental and emotional wellbeing of the people they spend time with.
 Find out more about what a therapy dog does, what breeds are best suited for the job and how your dog can become one.